reliq-lft/ReliQ/README.md

 * `<reliq_build>/external`: The local install of `Spack`, `Nim`, `UPC++`, and `Kokkos`.

-The `<reliq_src>/bootstrap` script also comes with a number of options that are configurably by specifying flags.
+The `<reliq_src>/bootstrap` script also comes with a number of options that are configurable by specifying flags.
 To see available options, run
 ```
 <reliq_src>/bootstrap --help
 ```